Your Post-Op Product Lineup

 Have you ever considered an in-office aesthetic procedure or plastic surgery?
 Along with a customized Obagi® skin care routine, many people seeking optimal beauty or skin health may choose to receive a rejuvenating in-office procedure and/or plastic surgery from their skin care physician to reach that next level of confidence.

-Use for: If you have gone under the knife, have new or old scars, burns or trauma, or show early signs of keloid or hypertrophic scars.3
+Appropriate for: If you have previously gone under the knife, have new or old scars, burns or trauma, or show early signs of keloid or hypertrophic scars.1

 - Dermatix Ultra dries to form a barrier that helps maintain the skin’s moisture balance and leaves skin feeling clean and silky.